-- On June 14, 2012, we opened Merrimack Premium Outlets, a 410,000 square foot outlet center located in Hillsborough County, serving the Greater Boston and Nashua markets. - On March 29, 2012, Opry Mills re-opened after completion of the restoration of the property following the significant flood damage which occurred in May 2010. - On March 22, 2012, we acquired additional interests in 26 joint venture properties previously owned by the Mills Limited Partnership, or TMLP, from our joint venture partner.
-Of these 26 properties acquired in the transaction, or the Mills transaction, nine became consolidated properties at the acquisition date. - During the first six months of 2012, we disposed of one of our other retail properties. - During 2011, we disposed of four of our other retail properties and one of our malls. - On December 31, 2011, as discussed in Note 9 of the condensed notes to consolidated financial statements, a 50% joint venture distributed a portfolio of properties to us and our joint venture partner.
+- During the first nine months of 2012, we disposed of two community centers and one of our other retail properties. - On August 16, 2012, a 415,000 square foot outlet center located in Texas opened. - On June 14, 2012, we opened Merrimack Premium Outlets, a 410,000 square foot outlet center located in Hillsborough County, serving the Greater Boston and Nashua markets. - On March 29, 2012, Opry Mills re-opened after completion of the restoration of the property following the significant flood damage which occurred in May 2010. - On March 22, 2012, we acquired additional interests in 26 joint venture properties previously owned by the Mills Limited Partnership, or TMLP, from our joint venture partner.
+Of these 26 properties acquired in the transaction, or the Mills transaction, nine became consolidated properties at the acquisition date. - During 2011, we disposed of four of our other retail properties and one of our malls. - On December 31, 2011, as discussed in Note 9 of the condensed notes to consolidated financial statements, a 50% joint venture distributed a portfolio of properties to us and our joint venture partner.
 We now consolidate those properties we received in the distribution.

 - On August 25, 2011, we acquired additional interests in The Plaza at King of Prussia and The Court at King of Prussia, or, collectively, King of Prussia, a 2.4 million square foot mall in the Philadelphia market, which had previously been accounted for under the equity method.
-We now have a controlling interest in this property and its results are consolidated as of the acquisition date. - On July 19, 2011, we acquired a 100% ownership interest in ABQ Uptown, a 222,000 square foot lifestyle center located in Albuquerque, New Mexico.
+We now have a controlling interest in this property and its results are consolidated as of the acquisition date. - On July 19, 2011, we acquired a 100% ownership interest in ABQ Uptown, a 222,000 square foot lifestyle center located in Albuquerque, New Mexico